 The United States Preventive Services Task Force recommends that people age 55 to 80 who have smoked for 30 pack years or more or who have quit within the past 15 years receive screening for lung cancer with low-dose CT scans each year.
 Screening can stop after a person has not smoked for 15 years or develops a health problem that would shorten their life or prevent them from being able to have surgery for lung cancer.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems small cell lung cancer can cause.
+It explains what body changes or medical problems SCLC can cause.
 Use the menu to choose a different section to read in this guide.